parameshwar215/parameshwar215.github.io/_pages/projects.md

 data integration to better forecast accuracy and NLP-driven analysis of team conversations to reveal operational insights that are concealed.

-❖ **Pump Failure Detection and Proactive Diagnosis System with** Cloud-Based Analytics
+❖ **Pump Failure Detection and Proactive Diagnosis System with Cloud-Based Analytics:**
 Associated with LTI - Larsen & Toubro Infotech
 Using Azure services, we implemented a cloud-based predictive maintenance system for centrifugal pumps.
 The system uses machine learning to detect